valueflows/valueflows/docs/introduction/flows.md

 ### Claims

 Claims resemble Commitments, but are initiated by the receiver, not the provider.
 An Economic Event can trigger a reciprocal Claim.
-Claims do not have to be instantiated, often they can be implied from an Economic Event and an Agreement.
-For example, if Alice has agreed to sell Bob some carrots for $2, then if Alice delivers the carrots to Bob, she has a claim for $2 from Bob".
+Claims sometimes do not have to actually be saved, often they can be implied from an Economic Event and an Agreement.
+For example, if Alice has agreed to sell Bob some carrots for $2, then if Alice delivers the carrots to Bob, she has a claim for $2 from Bob.

 ### Timeline, plans and observations